Stdpackaged Task Class In C++ - C++ Programming Tutorial

 Stdpackaged Task Class In C++

-In this article, we will discuss the std::packaged_task class in C++ with its syntax, parameters, member functions, and example.
+In this guide, we will explore the std::packaged_task class in C++ along with its syntax, arguments, methods, and a demonstration.

 What is the std::packaged_task class in C++?